Resignation Acceptance Letter and Email Examples for Employers

 Reviewed by Michael T., Business Communications Consultant

-This email is useful when the resignation is routine.
-It is short, practical and gives the employee the two things they need most: final day and next contact.
+This email is useful for a routine resignation.
+It is short, practical and gives the employee the two details they need most: their final working day and the next point of contact.

 Resignation Acceptance Letter for Immediate Resignation